pxc/gitbook/text/19_Finding_in_Git_Grep/0_ Finding_in_Git_Grep.markdown

 Finding files with words or phrases in Git is really easy with the linkgit:git-grep[1] command.
-It is possible to do this with the normal unix 'grep' command, but with 'git grep' you can also search through previous versions of the project without having to check them out.
+It is possible to do this with the normal unix `grep` command, but with `git grep` you can also search through previous versions of the project without having to check them out.

-For example, if you wanted to see every place that used the 'xmmap' call in your git.git repository, you could run this:
+For example, if you wanted to see every place that used the `xmmap` call in your Git repository, you could run this:

 	$ git grep xmmap
 	config.c:               contents = xmmap(NULL, contents_sz, PROT_READ,